 The Commission’s report was tabled in Parliament on 21 August 2014.

-The Commission made 107 recommendations for legislative reform in the following key areas:
+The Commission made 107 recommendations for legislative reform, including:

 • revising and clarifying the legal tests for unfitness to stand trial and the defence of mental impairment, including adding a definition of mental impairment to the law